medavox/distribackup/docs/report/report.md

 * No longer part of ind.ie

 ### Git ###

+Git was designed from the ground-up by Linus Torvalds as a decentralised version control system, competing with Subversion, CVS and Mercurial.

+Most developer's contact with Git is through a centralised, authoritative repository, usually hosted by a company such as GitHub or Bit Bucket.
+However, Git is able to function equally well as a standalone repository or for managing difference relationships between disparate but equally authoritative collections of copies.

+Central, authoritative copies of files can be useful when attempting to establish precedence, or evolve a single product towards completion, allowing users to exchange changes with each other through a single point of contact: the Master.
+This is much easier to conceptualise for users than communicating changes between slightly different repositories, and easier for maintaining a distributable copy for new entrants.

 * Updates require user intervention git updates need to be synced by user, using command line or separate GUI